goharmartirosyan/Clash-Royal/README.md

 # Clash Royale Game
 This is a simple implementation of the Clash Royale game in Java.
-Clash Royale is a popular mobile game developed by Supercell.

 ## Authros
 Gohar Martirosyan, Edgar Kirakosyan, Ani Nazaryan